bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 5. Complete the member registration.
 6. Click the **Complete Registration** button.
-7. Once your application is approved, check your email for your partner ID.
+7. Once your application is approved, check your email for your Partner ID.

 Once approved, you will receive one or more emails listing your partner credentials and next steps.
 Your **partner ID** will be required to submit your app for App Marketplace consideration.
 If you do not receive these credentials by email, please contact <a href="mailto:appstore@bigcommerce.com">appstore@bigcommerce.com</a>.